searchgithub/jump_or_open/README.md

-    j, jo, jd, jm, show marks file list with line number j -h, jo -h, jd -h, jm -h, show help j /[SOME_PATH], jo /[SOME_PATH], "jump to" or "open" /SOME_PATH j [LINENUM], jo [LINENUM], "jump to" or "open" the LINENUM matched path in ~/.marks file j [KYEWORD], jo [KEYWORD], grep -i KEYWORD ~/.marks, list all matched record, show the "choice list number" in first column.
+    j, jo, jd, jm, show marks file list with line number j -h, jo -h, jd -h, jm -h, show help j /[SOME_PATH], jo /[SOME_PATH], "jump to" or "open" /SOME_PATH j [LINENUM], jo [LINENUM], jd [LINENUM], "jump to" or "open" or "del" the LINENUM matched path in ~/.marks file j [KYEWORD], jo [KEYWORD], jd [KEYWORD], grep -i KEYWORD ~/.marks, list all matched record, show the "choice list number" in first column.
       You can input "choice list number" at first column to "jump to" or "open" the specified path.
-      If just match one path, "jump to" or "open" it directly. j -, jump to previous folder
+      If just match one path, "jump to" or "open" or "del" it directly. j -, jump to previous folder
-    jd [LINENUM], del related item in ~/.marks file jd . , delete current path in ~/.marks file jm . , mark current path append into ~/.marks file jm /[SOME_PATH], add the path to ~/.marks file
+    jd . , delete current path in ~/.marks file jm . , mark current path append into ~/.marks file jm /[SOME_PATH], add the path to ~/.marks file